-That the new bill seeks to make it so every dealer has to offer one smart gun while being free to have other offerings is far better, sure, but it still ignores some basic facts.
-For one, no one actually wants smart guns except for people who aren’t going to buy them.
-What I mean is, this is something anti-gunners want to push for, but the people who actually buy firearms don’t really seem interested.
+That the new bill seeks to make it so that every dealer has to offer one smart gun while being free to have other offerings is far better, sure, but it still ignores some basic facts.
+For one, no one wants smart guns except for people who aren’t going to buy them.
+What I mean is, this is something anti-gunners want to push for, but the people who buy firearms don’t seem interested.

 The only people who want this aren’t going to buy it, thus negating any real drive for gun companies to develop such technology.